tamran/Team-Hydra-II/README.md

 ## To access the currently live version of the app:
 [Click Here!](https://team-hydra-ii.herokuapp.com/)

+## Testing *without* the Database
+To collect and process colorimetry data **without** pulling from the database, one should run the script `runColorimeter.ino` (under \runColorimeter) in conjunction with the Matlab function `plotCalibData.m.` (under \matlabscripts).

+### Collecting Data
+`runColorimeter.ino` allows the Feather to collect *n* data points for each of the color channels. *n* is set in the argument of the function `getColorReading(n)`.
+Currently *n* is set to 500 but may be modified in the Arduino script.
+The readings should then be copied from the serial monitor and saved into a text file with the following naming convention: **[type]**Test\_**[val][unit]**.txt where
+* **[type]**: 'color' for testing various concentrations; 'turbidity' for testing various turbidities.
+* **[val]**: the actual concentration or turbidity of the sample you're testing
+* **[unit]**: ppm for concentration, ntu for turbidity
+Example: 'colorTest_10ppm.txt'

+### Processing in MATLAB
+`plotCalibData.m` is a function that analyzes *either* the concentration or turbidity of a set of calibration samples.
+Given several text files using the naming convention above, it pulls data these text files, and plots the channel measurements against for all of the text files (i.e. samples), and plots the average readings as a function of either concentration or turbidity.
+The function may be called in the command window of Matlab as follows: `plotCalibData(typeOfTest, values, n)` where
+* **typeOfTest**: 'color' if you are analyzing calibration samples of different concentrations; 'turbidity' if you are analyzing calibration samples of different turbidities.
+* **values**: vector of concentrations or turbidities you would like to analyze. (e.g. [1, 10, 20, 30, 40] where each number represents the concentration in ppm)
+* **n**: number of data points contained in each sample trial/text file.

 ## The simplified communication model of this application is:
 ![Application Architecture](https://raw.github.com/tamran/Team-Hydra-II/master/diagrams/AppArchitecture.png)